Convergence rates for gradient descent in the training of overparameterized artificial neural networks with piecewise affine activation: Introduction

+Next \nobs that the piecewise affine activation function $ \act \in C( \R, \R ) $ is not differentiable at the kinks, and as a consequence, the associated risk function is not everywhere differentiable.
+To overcome this obstacle, we consider the \GD\ optimization process using the left gradient of the risk function $ \nablam \loss^{\width,\ndata} $ instead of the gradient of the risk function, which does not exist everywhere.
+This process coincides with the \AD\ algorithm (cf.~Baydin et al.~\cite{JMLR:v18:17-468}) used in practice, which treats $ \act $ as differentiable with derivative given by the left derivative of $ \act $.

-Next note that for every $ \width \in \N_0 $, $ \eta \in \R $ we have that the stochastic process $ \Theta^{\width, \eta} \colon \N_0 \times \Omega \to \R^{\mc P( \width )} $ is associated to the GD process of an ANN with $ \width $ neurons on the hidden layer, which is randomly initialized and optimized with GD using the constant learning rate $ \eta $.
-To be more precise, the parameters of the considered ANN in \cref{thm:introduction} above are initialized as follows.
-All parameters are initialized independently, the weights from the input layer to the hidden layer are standard normal distributed, the weights from the hidden layer to the output layer are normal distributed with mean $ 0 $ and variance $ 1 / \width $, and all biases are $ 0 $.
-After that, all parameters except for the weights from the hidden layer to the output layer are optimized with GD using the learning rate $ \eta $.
+\Nobs that for every $ \width, \ndata \in \N $, $ \lr \in \R $ we have that the stochastic process $ \Theta^{\width, \ndata, \lr} \colon \N_0 \times \Omega \to \R^{\mc P( \width )} $ is associated with the \GD\ process of an \ANN\ with $ \width $ neurons on the hidden layer, which is randomly initialized and optimized with \GD\ in \cref{thm:introduction:theta} using $ \ndata $ training data pairs and the constant learning rate $ \lr $.
+To be more precise, the parameters of the considered \ANN\ in \cref{thm:introduction} are initialized using the Kaiming initialization method (cf.~He et al.~\cite{7410480}), which is a standard initialization method for fully connected \ANNs\ with \ReLU\ activation.
+All parameters are initialized independently, the weights from the input layer to the hidden layer are normally distributed with mean $ 0 $ and variance $ \nicefrac{2}{\indim} $, the weights from the hidden layer to the output layer are normally distributed with mean $ 0 $ and variance $ \nicefrac{2}{\width} $, and all biases are set to $ 0 $.
+After that, all parameters except for the weights from the hidden layer to the output layer are optimized with \GD\ using the learning rate $ \lr $.
+Finally, \nobs that for every $ \ndata \in \N $ the real number $ \lambda_{\ndata} \in \R $ in \cref{thm:introduction:lambda} corresponds to the smallest eigenvalue of an associated Gram matrix (cf.~\cref{lem:lambdazero_positive_onedim} below).